seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 「I agree that it could not be foreseen, but my capabilities... my mana is far too insufficient.
 As a layknight, the role of a guard knight serving the archducal family is too much for me to bear.」

 Mana was not the sole issue.
 I also lacked the knowledge and experience required to be a guard knight.
-I should have retrieved the Ruel fruit when it was stolen.
+I should have retrieved the Ruelle fruit when it was stolen.
 I should have acted once I noticed the feybeast darting between the trees, instead of just standing there on the ground.
 While Eckhart-sama and Brigitte took action, I alone was unsure of what to do.

 「True.
 If you were a regular guard knight for the archducal family, you would likely be dismissed immediately.」